logo

 Abstract

-Elevated atmospheric CO2 concentration (eCO2) has substantial indirect effects on vegetation carbon uptake via associated climate change, but their dynamics remain unclear.
-This study investigates how the impacts of eCO2-driven climate change on growing-season gross primary production (GPP) have changed globally during 1982–2014, using satellite observations and Earth system models, and evaluates their evolution until 2100.
-The initial positive effect of eCO2-induced climate change on vegetation carbon uptake has declined recently, shifting to negative in the early 21st century, particularly in high latitudes.
-This is linked to a decrease in the direct CO2 physiological effect, resulting in a sharp reduction of current growth benefits from climate warming and CO2 fertilization.
-Land drying partially contributes to this weakening indirect CO2 effect, and it's expected to worsen under global warming.
+Although elevated atmospheric CO2 concentration (eCO2) has substantial indirect effects on vegetation carbon uptake via associated climate change, their dynamics remain unclear.
+Here we investigate how the impacts of eCO2-driven climate change on growing-season gross primary production have changed globally during 1982–2014, using satellite observations and Earth system models, and evaluate their evolution until the year 2100.
+We show that the initial positive effect of eCO2-induced climate change on vegetation carbon uptake has declined recently, shifting to negative in the early 21st century.
+Such emerging pattern appears prominent in high latitudes and occurs in combination with a decrease of direct CO2 physiological effect, ultimately resulting in a sharp reduction of the current growth benefits induced by climate warming and CO2 fertilization.
+Such weakening of the indirect CO2 effect can be partially attributed to the widespread land drying, and it is expected to be further exacerbated under global warming.

 Publisher